Clastify logo

 Striated muscle fibres

-A striated muscle fibre is a long cylindrical muscle structure in skeletal muscle that is enclosed by one plasma membrane and contains many nuclei and many myofibrils.
-These fibres are usually unbranched and lie parallel to one another, which fits their job of pulling on bones to produce body movement.
+A striated muscle fibre is a long cylindrical muscle structure in skeletal muscle, enclosed by one plasma membrane and containing many nuclei and many myofibrils.
+These fibres are usually unbranched and lie in parallel, which fits their job of pulling on bones to produce body movement.

-Striated muscle fibres can be extremely long, and they contain many nuclei.
-A common hypothesis is that the large volume of cytoplasm needs enough gene expression and protein synthesis to maintain its contractile machinery.
-Their great length allows a substantial shortening distance, while the parallel arrangement helps produce a strong pulling force.
+Striated muscle fibres can be very long, and they contain many nuclei.
+One hypothesis is that such a large volume of cytoplasm needs enough gene expression and protein synthesis to maintain its contractile machinery.
+Their length allows a substantial shortening distance, while their parallel arrangement helps produce a strong pulling force.

 Whether a striated muscle fibre should be called a cell is debatable.
-It does have a plasma membrane, cytoplasm and nuclei, so in many ways it acts as a cellular unit.
-On the other hand, it contains many nuclei because embryonic muscle cells fuse to form it, and it is much larger than a typical animal cell.
-In class, I’d usually put it like this: it is cell-like, but it is a multinucleate fibre formed by cell fusion, so be ready to discuss both sides.
+It has a plasma membrane, cytoplasm and nuclei, so in many ways it behaves as a cellular unit.
+However, embryonic muscle cells fuse to form it, which explains the many nuclei, and it is much larger than a typical animal cell.
+In class, I usually put it this way: it’s cell-like, but it is a multinucleate fibre formed by cell fusion, so be ready to discuss both sides.

 Cardiac muscle cells

 A cardiac muscle cell is a short, branched, striated muscle cell in the wall of the heart that contracts as part of coordinated heartbeat.
 Cardiac muscle cells are usually shorter than skeletal muscle fibres and often have one nucleus.
-They are branched, not unbranched.
+They branch, rather than forming long unbranched fibres.

-That branching matters.
-Cardiac muscle has to contract as a coordinated network, rather than as isolated parallel fibres.
+That branching matters because cardiac muscle has to contract as a coordinated network, not as isolated parallel fibres.
 At the points where cardiac muscle cells meet, specialized junctions provide mechanical connection and allow electrical signals to spread rapidly between cells.
-As a result, the heart wall can contract in a synchronized way to pump blood efficiently.
+This helps the heart wall contract in a synchronized way to pump blood efficiently.

 Image

-The differences make functional sense.
+The differences fit the jobs.
 Skeletal muscle fibres are long, unbranched and multinucleate, which suits strong directed pulling.
 Cardiac muscle cells are shorter, branched and usually singly nucleate, which suits rhythmic, coordinated contraction through a connected tissue.

 Same role in reproduction, very different designs

-Human sperm cells and egg cells are both gametes, so each one carries a haploid nucleus for sexual reproduction.
-After that, their specializations go in almost opposite directions.
-Sperm are built to move actively and deliver a nucleus; egg cells are built to be fertilized by one sperm and to support the first stages of development.
+Human sperm cells and egg cells are both gametes, so each carries a haploid nucleus for sexual reproduction.
+After that, they’re almost opposites.
+Sperm are specialized for active movement and for delivering a nucleus; egg cells are specialized to be fertilized by one sperm and to support the first stages of development.

 Human egg cell

 A human egg cell is large, with abundant cytoplasm.
-That cytoplasm holds stored materials that support the zygote and early embryo before implantation and full maternal supply are established.
+The cytoplasm stores materials that help support the zygote and early embryo before implantation and full maternal supply are established.

-Several egg adaptations relate directly to fertilization.
+Several egg adaptations link directly to fertilization.
 The zona pellucida is a glycoprotein layer surrounding the egg cell that sperm bind to and penetrate during fertilization.
-Sperm attach to specific glycoproteins in this layer, including ZP3.
-After fertilization, the zona pellucida changes so additional sperm cannot penetrate.
+Sperm bind to specific glycoproteins in this layer, including ZP3.
+After fertilization, the zona pellucida changes so that additional sperm cannot penetrate.

 Cortical granules are enzyme-containing vesicles near the egg plasma membrane.
 After sperm entry, they release their contents, modifying the zona pellucida to help prevent polyspermy.
 Polyspermy is fertilization of one egg by more than one sperm, which would produce an abnormal chromosome number and usually prevent normal development.